 - Send a “Welcome to BPK Peer Mentorship” email to your mentee within one week of being paired

 - Meet your mentee face-to-face within the first two weeks of the semester

-- Carry out a minimum of 4 contacts per semester with mentee via face-to-face meeting, email, phone or text
+- Carry out a minimum of 4 contacts per semester with mentee via face-to-face meeting, email, phone and/or text.

-- Be knowledgeable about university resources and pursue an answer if you do not know it
+- Be knowledgeable about university resources, and proactively pursue an answer if you do not know it.

 MENTORSHIP COMMITMENT PERIOD: